Marisa Ramirez

-Marisa Maguire Ramirez (born September 15, 1977) is an American actress, known for her work on television soap operas and for her role on the American police procedural television drama series Blue Bloods as Detective Maria Baez.
+Marisa Maguire Ramirez (born September 15, 1977) is an American actress, known for her work on television soap operas and for her role on the police procedural television drama series Blue Bloods and its spin-off Boston Blue as Detective Maria Baez.

 Early life

 Ramirez graduated from All Saints Catholic School and then attended an all-girls school in Alhambra, California at Ramona Convent Secondary School.
-Her career began at age 13 when she was brought to the attention of a major L.A. modeling agency, which led to an international modeling career.
+She grew up with her mother after her parents' divorce.
+She has described her background as Mexican, American Indian, and Irish.
+As a teenager, she attended a New Kids on the Block concert featuring her future Blue Bloods co-star and regular scene partner Donnie Wahlberg.
+Her career began at age 12 when she was brought to the attention of a major L.A. modeling agency, which led to an international modeling career.
 After modeling she transitioned into hosting and acting.

 Career

 Ramirez is known to TV audiences from starring roles on four prime time and two notable daytime series.
-Currently, she plays NYPD Detective Maria Baez in Blue Bloods and recurred as Officer Riley Dunn in Body of Proof.
+From 2013 to 2024, she played NYPD Detective Maria Baez in Blue Bloods and recurred as Officer Riley Dunn in Body of Proof.
+She started on Blue Bloods as a guest star in the third season before becoming a regular character from the fourth season to the 14th season.
+She currently has a recurring role as the same character on the Blue Bloods spin-off, Boston Blue.

 In 2011, she was a series regular on Lifetime's Against the Wall, playing Detective Lina Flores.
 Despite respectable ratings, the series was not renewed for a second season.
 Immediately prior to landing that role, Ramirez starred as Melitta on Starz's Spartacus: Gods of the Arena, which was filmed in New Zealand.

 After several guest appearances on Days of Our Lives and The Bold and the Beautiful, Ramirez finally got her big break in July 2000, when she was cast in the contract role of supermodel Gia Campbell on General Hospital.
 She left this role in December 2002 to star in the short-lived ABC drama, Miracles.
 During her time on GH, she was nominated for ALMA and NAACP Awards.